So, what is a pre-war card, anyway?

 Option 4: Pre-1940 Cards

-This, to me, has always been the correction definition.
+This, to me, has always been the correct definition in my book.
 It’s the model I use for this set in determining what gets added to the set database and what doesn’t.
 The cutoff is a simple one – all cards from 1939 and earlier are good.
 All cards after that date, no good.

 As stated earlier, 1939 marked the recognized start date of World War II.
 Most mark the start of the war as later in the year and since we don’t know exactly (i.e. month, date) when most card releases from that year were printed, breaking it out any further would be too difficult and, more importantly, unnecessary.